arunkjoyson/SEP_Assignment3/README.md

 ## Outcome:

 - A training dataset that minimizes biases and leads to improved AI model fairness and accuracy.

-# Q) define some Requirements which will include both functional and system requirements.

 ### Functional Requirement 1: Automated Web Scraping Module